eslam-gomaa/Flexible-Network/docs/Docs/Examples/example-1.md

 });
 </script>

-Script used in this example can be found in this directory: [Examples](https://github.com/eslam-gomaa/Flexible-Network/tree/develop/docs/Docs/Examples)
+Script used in this example can be found in this directory: [Code Samples](https://github.com/eslam-gomaa/Flexible-Network/tree/develop/docs/code_samples)

 In this example we create a script that does the following:
 1. Authenticate to the selected [inventory](https://eslam-gomaa.github.io/Flexible-Network/inventory) group (Using CLI)